NilsMorczinietz/st2-probeklausur_SoSe25/src/main/resources/a5_rest_spezifikation.md

 In dieser Aufgabe sollen Sie ein **REST-API** spezifizieren.

 ## Kurze Beschreibung der Software
-*(Sie müssen das nicht analysieren, nur damit Sie den Code und die Aufgabenstellung besser verstehen)*
+*(Sie müssen das nicht analysieren.
+Der Text ist nur dazu da, damit Sie den Code und die Aufgabenstellung besser verstehen.
+Der Code hierzu ist für diese Aufgabe noch nicht nötig, hilft aber vielleicht beim Verständnis.
+Den Code finden Sie in Aufgabe 6.)*

 Several doctors are working in a hospital.
 Each doctor has a number of slots for appointments.
 The software system for which we specify a REST API is responsible for managing the free slots of a